erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/troubleshooting-en.md

 - Run this command to re enable testmode ```bcdedit /store Y:\EFI\Microsoft\BOOT\BCD /set {default} testsigning on```

-- Reboot the tablet into bootloader and boot your UEFI image and windows should boot
+- Reboot the tablet into bootloader and boot your UEFI image and Windows should boot